 - AmazonBasics HDMI to DVI-D Adapter

 DVI to VGA Adapter Cable – There are three types of DVI connectors, DVI-A, DVI-I, and DVI-D, and they use different adapters for conversion into VGA.
 DVI-A transmits only analog signals, and DVI-I transmits both analog and digital signals.
-They use passive DVI-I to VGA adapters or cables for conversion to VGA as the four extra pins in the DVI-I/DVI-A port provides the analog signal.
+They use passive DVI-I to VGA adapters or cables for conversion to VGA as the four extra pins in the DVI-I/DVI-A port provide the analog signal.
 On the other hand, DVI-D outputs only digital signals and requires an active adapter for conversion to VGA signals.
 The maximum resolution supported by active and passive DVI adapters is 1920×1080@60Hz.

 Below you can see the differences between DVI-A, DVI-I, and DVI-D connectors.
 DVI-I has four extra pins that carry an analog signal, which is absent in the DVI-D connector.